Codelco raises $1.25 billion in two-part bond sale

-The sale comprises two bonds: a new note maturing January 30, 2037, and an expansion of Codelco’s existing 6.30% bonds due September 8, 2053, IFR reported.
+The sale comprised two bonds: a new note maturing January 30, 2037, and an expansion of Codelco’s existing 6.30% bonds due September 8, 2053, reported IFR, an LSEG financial service.

-S&P Global Ratings assigned a BBB+ rating to both offerings, estimating the sale to bring in up to $1.5 billion.
+S&P Global Ratings assigned a BBB+ rating to both offerings, and estimated the sale would bring in up to $1.5 billion.

 Proceeds will be used for general corporate purposes, including paying down existing debt, IFR said.